Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 - [ ] performance profiler
 - [ ] use symlinks when possible to save time
 - [ ] if people mess up in editor their setup for chunking, end no pak chunk num pak is genned, error occurs, account for this
-- [ ] headless produces no logs, fix this (pyw)
 - [ ] multithreaded/processing command queues
 - [ ] documentation github pages styling

+  create mods
+  create mods all
-  cli help replies and such are not colorized create mod releases create mod releases all create mods create mods all
+  create mod releases
+  create mod releases all

 build script doesn't auto place all exes in the output dir only the main, not the background